 2. LITERATURE REVIEW AND RESEARCH HYPOTHESES

 Before describing the five main barriers to female entrepreneurship, it should be emphasized that we are in no way suggesting that the disadvantages women face as entrepreneurs are due to gender per se.
-On the contrary, .
-We posit that women often begin their entrepreneurial careers at a disadvantage relative to men due to complex social factors, including discrimination, educational and occupational gender role socialization, and stereotypes (Eccles, 2011; Tonoyan et al., 2020).
+On the contrary, women have similar entrepreneurial intentions (Elam et al., 2019) and levels of innovativeness (DeTienne & Chandler, 2007) to men, and gender alone does not explain a company’s performance (e.g., Du Rietz & Henrekson, 2000; Lee & Marvel, 2014).
+We posit that women often begin their entrepreneurial careers at a disadvantage relative to men due to complex social and contextual factors, including discrimination, educational and occupational gender role socialization, and stereotypes (Eccles, 2011; Tonoyan et al., 2020), and that it is these factors that hinder their integration into the realm of entrepreneurship.

 2.1 Barriers to Female Entrepreneurs 2.1.1 Entrepreneurial Human Capital

 Human capital consists of the knowledge and skills individuals acquire through education, on-the-job training, and other experiences (Adler & Kwon, 2002; Becker, 2009; Coleman, 1988).
 The literature distinguishes between general human capital – the overall educational level and work experience – and domain-specific human capital – education and experience in a particular domain (Becker, 2009).
-Studies show that entrepreneurial human capital (i.e., human capital specific to entrepreneurship) is more important than general human capital for entrepreneurial success (Rauch & Rijisdijk, 2013) and is especially critical for young ventures and novice entrepreneurs (Bosma et al., 2004; Colombo & Grilli, 2005, 2010; Davidsson & Honig, 2003; Unger et al., 2011).
+Studies show that entrepreneurial human capital (i.e., human capital specific to entrepreneurship) is more important for entrepreneurial success (Rauch & Rijisdijk, 2013) and is especially critical for young ventures and novice entrepreneurs (Bosma et al., 2004; Colombo & Grilli, 2005, 2010; Davidsson & Honig, 2003; Unger et al., 2011).

 Entrepreneurial human capital is associated with entrepreneurial intentions (Bosma et al., 2004; Florin et al., 2003), assists in the identification of opportunities and the accumulation of entrepreneurial knowledge and skills (Bhagavatula et al., 2010; Hoang & Antoncic, 2003; Ucbasaran et al., 2008).
 It is positively related to startup creation, growth, performance, and survival (Bosma et al., 2004; Colombo & Grilli, 2005, 2010; Unger et al., 2011), and is negatively associated with startup failure (Cooper et al., 1994).